Once upon a time, the numbers in my medical file looked like this:

 Next, I completed extensive schooling in the field of nutrition to understand the critical role diet plays in our overall wellness.
 The multiple certifications I have earned include Certified Weight Management Specialist and Certified Holistic Nutritionist.

 This list continues to grow and always will, as I will never stop learning and seeking the latest information to help others (and myself) live the healthiest and most fulfilling life possible.

 How I went from unhealthy to unstoppable

-I’m full of energy and gratitude each day, and I continuously work to accelerate my fitness level and knowledge about wellness and nutrition.
+I’m full of energy and gratitude each day, and I continuously work to increase my knowledge about building lasting health.

 I’m often asked how I made such a huge transformation all on my own (no pills, surgeries or other quick fixes), so I whipped up these highlights to provide a blueprint:

 - I changed the way I look at food.
 Food is fuel and a tool for health – end of story.
 And I now know that everything I put in my body will either fight disease or feed it.

 - I started using an online gym after acknowledging that I have the best success exercising at home, on my schedule, and not giving a rip what I look like while working out.

 - I stopped consuming processed food and anything with artificial ingredients and transitioned to a whole food, plant-based diet.